Porsche flat-eight engines: Type 753

 The engine had a dry sump system with a separate oil tank.
 A Bosch dual ignition system with four ignition coils and two distributors fired two spark plugs per cylinder.
 The air-fuel mixture was delivered by four 38 mm Weber double downdraft carburetors; two on each side.

 Assembly of the engine was a time-consuming job, often requiring repeated assembly and disassembly with extensive hand-fitting of components.
 Building and setting up a 753 never took less than 100 hours and could take up to 220 hours.
 The engine, with exhaust and clutch, was 23.7 in long, 27.8 in wide, 20.6 in high and weighed 341 lb.

 A prototype engine was first started on a test-bench on 12 December 1960.
 Initial power output was disappointing; 105 hp (some sources say 120 hp), when the target had been 200 hp.

 Mezger and his team worked to improve both the engine's reliability and power output.
 The earliest engines had a 90° angle between the valves.
 When this was reduced, first to 84° and subsequently to 72°, power output rose.
 Other changes included reshaping the combustion chamber, lightening crank pins, and switching to titanium connecting rods.
 Power was eventually raised to 185 hp.

 Although the chassis of the Type 787 F1 car was lengthened to accommodate the 753, the flat-eight was never installed and the car used the 547 throughout its short life.
 The 753 engine debuted in Porsche's Formula One Type 804 on 20 May 1962 at the Dutch Grand Prix at Zandvoort.
 With a compression ratio of 10.0:1, the engine produced 132 kW at 9200 rpm on its first outing.
 This was still less power than the new Coventry-Climax and BRM V8 engines.
 With the improved six-speed transmission from the Type 718 and a ZF limited-slip differential, the car reached a top speed of 270 kph.

 The 753 delivered Porsche's only F1 win as a constructor at the 1962 French Grand Prix at Rouen-Les-Essarts, in an 804 driven by Dan Gurney.

-A short-stroke version of the engine was developed, designated the 753/1.
-The 753 also influenced the design of the engine for Porsche's 901 project, that would become the 911.
+The 753 influenced the design of the engine for Porsche's 901 project, that would become the 911.